 - 1. Listens.
-Don't chat during the show.
+Please don't chat during the show.
 Unless this is an interactive performance, remember the actors ask you what you think.
 Then you are welcome to talk to your neighbours and the actors about your ideas and about a possible solution to the situation on stage. - 2.
 Focuses.
-You should be focused on the performance and the surrounding conversation.
-Please turn off your phone and remove ear buds. - 3.
-Remains seated unless asked by the artists for participation.
-In general, no coming in and out of the auditorium during the show.
+We hope that all audience members will be focused on the performance and the surrounding conversation.
+This requires putting your phone away. - Remains seated unless asked by the artists for participation.
+In general, we discourage coming in 3. and out of the auditorium during the show.
 Theatre is like a family road trip, head to the washroom before you settle in to your seat because we're not pulling over.
-That said, we're going to be talking about difficult issues so if a student is distressed during the show then they are welcome to leave; a facilitator will follow to talk with them. - 4.
-Participates when asked.
+That said, we're going to be talking about difficult issues so if a student is distressed during the show then they are welcome to leave; a facilitator will follow to talk with them. - Participates when asked.
 There will be opportunities to intervene.
-Get out there, get on stage, and get involved! - 5.
+Get out there, get on stage, and get 4. involved! - 5.
 Respects and encourages each other.
 Support your fellow students who offer ideas and thoughts.
 It takes courage to speak up or to get up on stage.
 Don't try to hurt people's feelings, cheer them on instead and be sensitive and kind.
 Cruelty is not cool. - 6.
 Includes teachers.
 Teachers should remain with their students in the performance area to supervise and support if necessary.